contentjet/contentjet-api/README.md

 ## Development

-To run the app in development be sure to set `NODE_ENV=development` and create a development config file by copying `src/config/config.ts` to `src/config/config.development.ts` making sure to fill in a value for the `SECRET_KEY` property.
+To run the app in development you must install _all_ dependencies by running `npm install`, set `NODE_ENV=development` and create a development config file by copying `src/config/config.ts` to `src/config/config.development.ts` making sure to fill in a value for the `SECRET_KEY` property.

 Once you have migrated your database, configured a mail backend and created an administrator (see Quick Start above) you can start the development server by running `npm run dev`.
 Alternatively, run a one-off build with `npm run build`.